gvp-study/SFND_3D_Object_Tracking/3D-ObjectTracking.md

 ```

 # FP.4: ClusterLidarWithROI
-Compute the time-to-collision in second for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.
+Compute the time-to-collision in seconds for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.
+One part of the code for this task is to set the key point matches in the bounding box in the region of interest.

 ```cpp
 void clusterKptMatchesWithROI(BoundingBox &boundingBox, std::vector<cv::KeyPoint> &kptsPrev,